Anmol-bit123/delta-demo/README.md

 # delta-demo
-This is the new git &amp; github
+This is the new git and github class.